svrbrndmg/svrbrndmg/README.md

 - 📫 How to reach me: [email](mailto:svrbrndmg@proton.me), or @svrbrndmg on discord.
 - 😄 Pronouns: he/him/any
 - ✨ Projects:
-     - ✔ waverand - why did I make this it is like 5 lines of code.
      - ✔ mah blog - I mean it was pretty easy to set up.
 Thanks to Chad Baldwin for the template!
      - ✔ dis readme - you're reading it.
+     - ✔ Pong Clone - yeah, I don't really wanna add more to this.
+Or feel that I need to.
      - ✔ really simple rps - done. might help someone somewhere. maybe.
+     - ✔ waverand - why did I make this it is like 5 lines of code.
      - ❌ UI-Buddy - Not where I want it to be yet.
 Powerful in its own right, but not yet in 1.0.
      - ❌ Flappy Bird Clone (just flappy-bird on github)  - Not yettt.
 I wanna add some more gameplay stuff, like coins and the like.
      - ❔ ??? - some secret schtuff shhhh